 This school year is my 13th as an educator but my first school year as a library/media specialist.
 It has been a whirlwind but a whirlwind full of fun.
 I quickly learned that a school library is an important part of the school.
 This is why we need to draw attention to libraries in our communities and libraries in our schools.

 Last week was a good opportunity to focus on school libraries.
 April 4th was National School Librarian Day.
 My school was still on spring break last week, so I was not able to celebrate this day with my students.
 Instead, I was able to celebrate this day with my twin sons in their second-grade class.
-One of my sons is a published author.
-He wrote the nonfiction book My Family’s Trip to the Smoky Mountains which is based on our spring break trip last year.
-After he read his book to his class, I had the opportunity to speak to his class about the process it takes to create a book.
+I had the opportunity to speak to their class about the process it takes to create a book.
 I was filled with joy because of all the wonderful questions the students asked.
 Librarians are more than keepers of books; we help people find resources and answers to questions they have.

 To keep the momentum going, this week is National Library Week, and the theme is Libraries = Strong Communities.
 The American Library Association explains: